nborsato/petitRADTRANS/docs/index.rst

    to petitRADTRANS soon.

 petitRADTRANS will be available under the MIT License, and documented in Mollière et al, in prep.
-Until the documentation paper is published, please invite Paul Mollière as coauthor if you make use of petitRADTRANS in your work.
+Until the documentation paper is published, please contact_ and invite Paul Mollière as coauthor if you make use of petitRADTRANS in your work.

+.. _contact: molliere@strw.leidenuniv.nl

 This documentation webpage currently contains an installation guide, as well as a tutorial.
 We are currently working on the full code